2brownc/grind75-js/src/array/ProductOfArrayExceptSelf/README.md

 ### Discussion

-The naive solution would invovle calculating the product of all the elements of the array and  dividing it with each element of the array to obtain the required result.
+The naive solution would involve calculating the product of all the elements of the array and  dividing it with each element of the array to obtain the required result.

 ```
 nums = [1, 2, 3, 4]